codinguser/android_contact_picker/README.md

 ContactPicker is an Android library which allows you to easily integrate the above workflow in your application with minimal effort.
-It uses the new Fragments API introduced in the newer versions of Android.
+It uses the new Fragments API and asynchronous contact loading introduced in the newer versions of Android.

 *This library requires a minimum of Android API level 7 and above since it uses the new contact APIs introduced in Android 2.0*